shernshiou/node-uber/README.md

 TODOs
 ------------
-- [ ] Update README to cover all modified and new methods
 - [ ] Add translations via 'Accept-Language'
 - [ ] Test translation support
 - [ ] Advance Sandbox implementation